PurdueAF/purdue-af/docs/source/guide-conda.rst

 In the Purdue Analysis Facility, the Python-based Jupyter kernels are created from conda environments.
-Two pre-installed environments named ``python3`` and ``python3-ml`` are stored in ``/depot/cms/kernels/``, the packages installed in these environments are listed :doc:`here <doc-storage>`.
+Two pre-installed environments named ``python3`` and ``python3-ml`` are stored in ``/depot/cms/kernels/``, the packages installed in these environments are listed :doc:`here <doc-software>`.

 List all available conda environments: ``conda env list``